kljzndx/vscode-react-typescript/README.md

 -------------------

 This extension contains code snippets for React with Typescript.
+It was forked and modified from infeng's https://github.com/infeng/vscode-react-typescript

 ## Installation